revesansparole/pkglts/doc/option/doc/main.rst

 The author list is automatically generated from the author_name, author_email information stored in the 'base' part of the package configuration.

-If your package is stored on GitHub, the complete list of authors and contributors will be retrieved from the website.
+If your package is stored on GitHub or Gitlab, the complete list of authors and contributors will be retrieved from the website.

 Contributing